brminnick/DotNetGraphQL/README.md

 New to Xamarin + GraphQL?
 Check out [this video from Xamarin Developers Summit](#videorecording).

+To run this sample, follow the [Getting Started Instructions, below](#gettingstarted)!

 ### Mobile
 The mobile app is created in C# using [Xamarin](https://docs.microsoft.com/xamarin/cross-platform/?WT.mc_id=DotNetGraphQL-github-bramin) and the [GraphQL.Client NuGet Package](https://www.nuget.org/packages/GraphQL.Client/)